harsh-apcr/MTL782-Data-Mining/Readme.md

     2. Discard the genome entries with `Ncodons` less than 1000
     3. To deal with the highly imbalanced class distribution

-        1. Re-classify and harmonize genome entries from the `'Kingdom'` column with values 'xxx' (where ‘xxx’ is one of ‘pln’, ‘inv’, ‘vrt’, ‘mam’, ‘rod’, or ‘pri’) as ‘euk’ (eukaryotes) because these `'Kingdoms'` are part of 'euk' family
+        1. Re-classify and harmonize genome entries from the `'Kingdom'` column with values 'xxx' (where ‘xxx’ is one of ‘pln’, ‘inv’, ‘vrt’, ‘mam’, ‘rod’, or ‘pri’) as ‘euk’ (eukaryotes) because these Kingdoms are part of 'euk' family

         1. Identify the DNA type of the eukaryotic genomes as either 0 (nuclear), 1 (mitochondrion), 2 (chloroplast), 3 (cyanelle), 4 (plastid), 5 (nucleomorph), 6 (secondary endosymbiont), 7 (chromoplast), 8 (leukoplast), 9 (NA), 10 (proplastid), 11 (apicoplast), 12 (kinetoplast).
 Remove any rows that are not 0, 1, or 2 (in other words, avoid any DNA types specified by the integers greater than 2).